ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part5_tools_for_LLM_apps.md

-# [Week 5] Tools for Building LLM Applications
+# [Part 5] Tools for Building LLM Applications

-## ETMI5: Explain to Me in 5
+## TL;DR

-In this section of our course, we explore the essential technologies and tools that facilitate the creation and enhancement of LLM applications.
+Technologies and tooling that facilitate the creation and enhancement of LLM applications are essential not only for the developer experience in organizations but also for the UX customer experience in the end products that utilize LLMs.

 This includes Custom Model Adaptation for bespoke solutions, RAG-based Applications for contextually rich responses, and an extensive range of tools for input processing, development, application management, and output analysis.
 Through this comprehensive overview, we aim to equip you with the knowledge to leverage both proprietary and open-source models, alongside advanced development, hosting, and monitoring tools.

 ## Types of LLM Applications